pts/pts-mozjpegtran/README.md

 cross-compilation scripts (shell scripts which run the C compiler with the correct arguments) to be run on Linux i386 and amd64.
-The goal of pts-mozjpegtran is to build many versions of jpegtran of mozjpeg from its C source on Linux, targeting many platforms.
+The goal of pts-mozjpegtran is to build many versions of jpegtran of mozjpeg from its C source on Linux, targeting many platforms, without depending on Make, Autoconf (configure scripts) or CMake.

 To compile on Linux, install the compiler (e.g. GCC), and then run one of the shell scripts, for example (without the leading `$`):